• Skip to main content

 Russet potatoes are best; red potatoes work too.

 • Transfer diced potatoes into a wide bowl.
-Add bacon fat season with salt and pepper.
+Add bacon fat and season with salt and pepper.
 Toss to coat uniformly.

-• Bake in pre-heated oven at 400°F for 40-50 minutes or until potatoes are cooked tender.
+• Transfer to an 8×8 casserole dish.
+Cover with aluminum foil.
+Bake in pre-heated oven at 400°F for 40-50 minutes or until potatoes are cooked tender.

-• Lightly toss with silicon or wooden spatula to coat potatoes.
+• Remove the casserole dish from the oven.
+Pour cheese mix over potatoes.
+Lightly toss with a silicon or wooden spatula to coat the potatoes.

 Video